5 Ways to Master Warehouse Inventory Control for 3PLs | FulFillor

 • Predict the future: Incorporate demand forecasting tools into your WMS to anticipate stock needs according to sales trends, promotions, and market changes.
 What this does is it enables you to clear stockouts and excess inventory.

-• Monitor KPIs and Performance: Monitor scores of KPI such as order accuracy, cycle time, inventory turnover, and fulfillment rate.
+• Monitor KPIs and Performance: Monitor Key KPIs such as order accuracy, cycle time, inventory turnover, and fulfillment rate.
 This realization is the key to continuous improvement.

-Real World Success Story: A 3PL Masters the Art of Going from Inventory Chaos to Inventory Control One of our US based client, a 3PL fulfillment center in Texas was facing problems with late shipments and timely inventory reconciliation.
-Upon transitioning into FulFillor, they introduced cycle counts, real-time tracking, and inventory history analysis.
+Real World Success Story: A 3PL Masters the Art of Going from Inventory Chaos to Inventory Control One of our US-based client, a 3PL fulfillment center in Texas was facing problems with late shipments and timely inventory reconciliation.
+Upon transitioning into FulFillor WMS, they introduced cycle counts, real-time tracking, and inventory history analysis.
 In 90 days, they increased order accuracy by 25%, reduced fulfillment delays by 50%, and enhanced client retention.
-That’s the magic of FulFillor 3PL WMS!
+These results demonstrate how structured inventory control and real-time WMS visibility directly improve 3PL performance.

 Addressing Common Warehouse Inventory Pain Points